+ctional Procedures: (Insert specific plans here, making provisions for the following)

+Α. Review (as needed, make connections from a previous lesson)

+-

+-

-ctional Procedures: (Insert specific plans here, making provisions for the following) Α. Review (as needed, make connections from a previous lesson) - ·- В. Developing Background (ask yourself how students will connect the lesson to their own experiences) - - C Transitional Statement ( 1.15. d.
-1.15. d. ) C. Transitional Statement (including stated objectives)
+В. Developing Background (ask yourself how students will connect the lesson to their own experiences)

+-

+-

+~

+С. Transitional Statement (including stated objectives)

+-

 D. Developing the New Lesson (introduce and practice new content)

 -

-·-

-Ε. Summary (ask about/restate objectives)
+Е. Summary (ask about/restate objectives)

+- -

+F. Assessment (relate formative and summative tasks to lesson objectives)

 -

 -

-F. Assessment (relate formative and summative tasks to lesson objectives)

-- -

-т

 Lesson Reflection: (Completed by the teacher after the lesson has been taught):

 1. In wl hat ways was the lesson effective?